epsitec-sa/nabu-extractor/README.md

-# statedb
+# nabu-extractor

-Save your app state!
+Extract and store i18n messages from your codebase